Professional Headshot Photography: Essential Tips for Perfect Business Portraits

 Assuming I can get more victims that is.

-I don’t consider myself to be primarily a studio photographer but if I could justify the expense I would definitely consider it.
+I don’t consider myself to be primarily a studio photographer but if I could justify the expense I would consider it.

 Just not having to set up and then break down all those bloody light modifiers would be worth it and the possibilities of extra space and more experimentation would be brilliant.